-This course is only available for BA students in Korean Studies who sucessfully completed Koreaanse geschiedenis tot 1876 and Text, thought and culture.
+This course is only available for BA students in Korean Studies who successfully completed the BA1 course Koreaanse geschiedenis tot 1876.

-3. to actively participate in class discussion of the presentation.
+- to actively participate in class discussion of the presentation

 Basic research skills, including heuristic skills: